m-trigo/dtc/README.md

 ##Turn Structure

-Every Turn consists of the simultaneous decisions and consequent resolution of one Action from each Character.
+Every Turn consists of the resolution of one Action from each Character engaged in combat.

-STEP 1: Decision Step
+####Step 1: Decision Step

 The enemy’s Score values are secretly assigned and the player chooses his for the turn.

-STEP 2: Reaction Step
+####Step 2: Reaction Step

 Both character’s Score values for the turn are revealed.
 The character with the lowest Offense Score,if any, must chose whether or not to forfeit his Offense Score.